amitjohney/sylvatest/docs/opni.md

 > 7. `opni.gateway.auth.openid.wellKnownConfiguration.token_endpoint: "https://keycloak.sylva/realms/sylva/protocol/openid-connect/token"`
 > 8. `opni.gateway.auth.openid.wellKnownConfiguration.userinfo_endpoint: "https://keycloak.sylva/realms/sylva/protocol/openid-connect/userinfo"`
 > 9. `opni.gateway.auth.openid.wellKnownConfiguration.jwks_uri: "https://keycloak.sylva/realms/sylva/protocol/openid-connect/certs"`
 >
 >Should you need a different `identifyingClaim` you can pass it to the `environment-values/<env>/secrets.yaml` file configuration as follows: `cluster.opni.gateway.auth.openid.identifyingClaim: "foo"`.
 > The `opni.gateway.auth.openid.roleAttributePath` and `opni.gateway.auth.openid.scopes` are hardcoded based on the created Keycloak client and user which were created following Grafana's [docs](https://grafana.com/docs/grafana/latest/setup-grafana/configure-security/configure-authentication/keycloak/).
-> The `wellKnownConfiguration` was retrieved from the `https://keycloak.sylva/realms/sylva/.well-known/openid-configuration` url.
+> The `wellKnownConfiguration` was retrieved from the `https://keycloak.sylva/realms/sylva/.well-known/openid-configuration` URL.

 > **_WARNING:_** One **manual** step would need to be performed before using Sylva's Keycloak as IDP for Opni's **Monitoring** backend..
 Sylva's CA certificate must be manually mounted to the Grafana pod that will be created once the **Monitoring** backend is enabled.
 Sadly with the current version of Opni this cannot be automated before hand, as the Grafana pod is created dynamically and preconfiguration is not possible at the moment (this will be fixed in future versions of Opni).
 How to do this is covered below.